miguelgondu/adaptive_zelda/readme.md

 - The next 10 levels will correspond to *one* way of adjusting difficulty, and the remainder 10 are *another* way.
 We are comparing our approach with a baseline, and you'll be served both algorithms at random.

 More details on the mechanics:
-- The enemies will only walk if you walk.
+- The enemies will only move if you move.
 - You **don't** have to kill all enemies in order to complete the level.
 - If you die in a level, you will play it again until a maximum amount of in-game steps has been registered.